ExpressionEngine/ExpressionEngine-User-Guide/docs/development/actions.md

 }
 ```

-As we can see, the CLI has correctly created a new class using our method's name in PascalCase as the class name.
+As we can see, the CLI has correctly created a new class using our action's name in PascalCase as the class name.

 Inside of our class is the `process()` method.
 Anything we want to happen when a user reaches our action should be placed inside this `process()` function.